sin5678/inav_cn_wiki/iNavFlight-Missions.md

 LTM will operate effectively over low data rate links.
 Currently the iNav implementation pushes c.
 300 bytes /sec, so in theory a 4800 over the air rate would suffice.
 There is a proposal in the comments for [PR 184](https://github.com/iNavFlight/inav/pull/184) that would provide a 'slow' mode down to 2400 baud (pushing approximately 170 byes/sec).
 Please note that iNav serial ports currently have a minimum speed of 9600 baud, so are more than adequate for LTM, even on soft serial.

+LTM is supported by ezgui, mwp and ([for OSD, ltm-osd-simple](https://github.com/digitalentity/ltm-osd-simple))

 ## MAVLink (integration pending.
 [PR#186](https://github.com/iNavFlight/inav/pull/186))

+[MAVLink[(http://qgroundcontrol.org/mavlink/start) is a full-feature, highly capable protocol used by PX4, PIXHAWK, APM and Parrot AR.Drone platforms (inter alia).
+The proposed implementation for iNav is 'push telemetry' only, so it can only be used for flight monitoring, not mission planning.

+The initial implementation proposed for iNav is supported by ezgui, mwp and QGroundControl.

 # Configuring the Flight Controller
 ## Ports & port sharing